quinn-dougherty/ra/README.md

-# ra
+# Real Analysis

-real analysis notes - lectures at ccp by brenton webber - mostly from john howie's book
+Mostly from  Real Analysis by John M. Howie

+lectures by Brenton Webber at CCP